The second set of pulsar discoveries by CHIME/FRB/Pulsar: 14 Rotating Radio Transients and 7 pulsars: discussion of results

 \section{discussion of results}

 Throughout this work and together with that reported by \citet{Good_2021} we have shown that CHIME/FRB is an good tool for finding new pulsars and RRATs.
 Furthermore, CHIME/FRB’s daily cadence of observations of the northern sky and exceptional exposure have poised it for population studies of RRATs.
 Employing unsupervised machine learning we have found an order of magnitude more pulsars than relying on serendipitous human discoveries.
-Other wide field-of-view telescopes (i.e. CRAFT, LOFAR) could recruit CHIMEMCA-like analyses to aid their searches.\\ We have placed the RRATs and pulsars in a $P-\dot{P}$ diagram in \Cref{fig:ppdot}; all the discovered sources lie in the region of regular slow pulsars.
+Other wide field-of-view telescopes (i.e. CRAFT, LOFAR) could recruit CHIMEMCA-like analyses to aid their searches.\\ We have placed the RRATs and pulsars in a $P-\dot{P}$ diagram in \Cref{fig:ppdot}; all the discovered sources lie in the region of long-period pulsars.
 Among the discovered sources, most were simple-peaked isolated pulsars, however a few of the RRATs displayed interesting single pulse properties such as double peaks and spectral variation.
-This could motivate further investigation for RRATs such as PSR J1541+47.
-Furthermore, one source is a detached binary with an unusually long period, highlighting CHIME/FRB/Pulsar potential for discoveries of interesting sources.\\

-As the CHIME/FRB survey progresses, we will begin to map a large portion of the RRATs above CHIME/FRB's sensitivity threshold in the northern hemisphere.
+This could motivate further investigation for RRATs such as PSR J1541+4703.
+Furthermore, one source is a detached binary with an unusually long period, PSR J2208+4610, highlighting CHIME/FRB/Pulsar potential for discoveries of interesting sources.\\ As the CHIME/FRB survey progresses, we will begin to map a large portion of the RRATs above CHIME/FRB's sensitivity threshold in the northern hemisphere.
 Due to CHIME/FRB's exposure time, we have an opportunity to perform detailed statistics on the RRAT population and their distributions that has been difficult to achieve using single-dished telescopes.